GeniXiong/Data-Visualization-Project/README.md

  * Different colors classifies the floors of a house.

 ### Future Work
- * It will have hover effect: when mouse hovers on a certain floor, only house of this floor will be highlught, others will fade.
+ * It will have hover effect: when mouse hovers on a certain floor, only house of this floor will be highlighted, others will fade.